htcondor/htcondor/docs/grid-computing/grid-universe.rst

 will also be necessary.
 Note that attributes set with ’+’ are inserted directly into the job’s ClassAd.
 Specify attributes as they must appear in the job’s ClassAd, not the submit description file.
-For example, the **universe** is specified using an integer assigned for a job ClassAd ``JobUniverse``.
+For example, the **universe**\ :index:`submit commands<single: submit commands; universe>` is specified using an integer assigned for a job ClassAd ``JobUniverse``.
 Similarly, place quotation marks around string expressions.
 As an example, a submit description file would ordinarily contain

 ::